RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Experiments

 \subsection{Experimental setup}

 \paragraph{Models and training settings.} We use two state-of-the-art open-source large language models as our base models: \texttt{Mistral-7B-Instruct-v0.2} and \texttt{Meta-Llama-3-8B-Instruct}.
 For fine-tuning, we utilize two datasets from the SimPO paper \citep{meng2024simpo}, which were generated via on-policy sampling using prompts from the UltraFeedback dataset \citep{cui2024ultrafeedbackboostinglanguagemodels}.
-The specific datasets are \texttt{mistral-instruct-ultrafeedback} for the Mistral model and \texttt{llama3-ultrafeedback-armorm} for the Llama-3 model. \footnote{See Appendix~\ref{appendix:resources} for links to models and datasets.} As these datasets do not provide annotator-specific information, we model the preferences as if they originate from a single, virtual annotator ($K=1$).\footnote{This is a reasonable simplification.
-For instance, a pool of two annotators with reliabilities $\eta_A$ and $\eta_B$, appearing with frequencies $p_A$ and $p_B$ respectively, can be modeled as a single annotator with an equivalent reliability $\eta_{\text{unified}} = p_A \eta_A + p_B \eta_B$.}
+The specific datasets are \texttt{mistral-instruct-ultrafeedback} for the Mistral model and \texttt{llama3-ultrafeedback-armorm} for the Llama-3 model.\footnote{See Appendix~\ref{appendix:resources} for links to models and datasets.} As these datasets do not provide annotator-specific information, we model the preferences as if they originate from a single, virtual annotator ($K=1$).\footnote{This is a reasonable simplification.
+For instance, a pool of two annotators with reliabilities $\eta_A$ and $\eta_B$, appearing with frequencies $p_A$ and $p_B$ respectively, can be modeled as a single annotator with an effective reliability $\eta_{\text{unified}} = p_A \eta_A + p_B \eta_B$.} \rebuttal{In addition to these UltraFeedback-based datasets, we further evaluate RE-PO on the real-world MultiPref multi-annotator preference dataset \citep{miranda2024hybrid}, where per-annotator reliabilities can be explicitly modeled (Section~\ref{subsec:multipref}).}

 \paragraph{Evaluation benchmarks.} We assess model performance on two widely recognized evaluation benchmarks.
 The first is AlpacaEval 2 \citep{dubois2024length}, an automatic, LLM-based evaluator that measures model performance by computing the win rate against reference outputs.
 It provides both a raw Win Rate (WR) and a Length-Controlled (LC) Win Rate to account for verbosity bias.
 The second is Arena-Hard \citep{li2024crowdsourced}, a challenging benchmark composed of difficult prompts crowdsourced from the LMSYS Chatbot Arena.
 It is designed to differentiate high-performing models by testing them on complex, real-world user queries.
 Performance is reported as the win rate against a suite of other models.